Description length of canonical and microcanonical models: Conclusion

+This study explored the implications of ensemble non-equivalence in the context of MDL-based model selection.
+We specifically compared the NML-based description lengths of canonical and microcanonical maximum-entropy models.
+The NML approach enables a comparison of model description lengths derived from the same underlying principle without requiring prior assumptions about the parameters.

+We found that, although microcanonical models fit the data better than their canonical counterparts, they are always more complex.
+Determining the best-scoring model - i.e., the one that minimizes the description length - is not straightforward, as it depends on the observed values of the sufficient statistics.
+Specifically, we found that the canonical model performs best when its fit to the observed data exceeds its average fit across all possible values of the sufficient statistics.

+Additionally, we explicitly compared the description lengths of canonical and microcanonical models for dense $n\times m$ binary matrices in two cases of interest: one with a global constraint, such as the sum of the matrix entries, and another with $n$ local constraints, such as the sum of the entries in each row.
+In the former case, the model is homogeneous, where the probability of an entry being 1 is the same for all entries, while in the latter, the model becomes heterogeneous, with the probability of an entry being 1 depending on the specific row.
+In this second scenario, the canonical and microcanonical ensembles are no longer equivalent.

+By comparing the description lengths of the canonical and microcanonical formulations of these models, we found that the difference remains finite when a global constraint is enforced but grows linearly with system size when local constraints are imposed.
+Our findings highlight the impact of choosing hard or soft constraints on data compression, leading us to conclude that canonical and microcanonical models should be treated as distinct from a model selection perspective in the presence of ensemble non-equivalence.
+Furthermore, they suggest a new definition of model equivalence based on MDL, which requires further investigation.

-Furthermore, we used these results to explore the relationship between NML and Bayesian description lengths.
-Our investigation revealed that while the Jeffreys prior is NML-optimal for canonical models under a single global constraint, implying asymptotic equivalence between NML and Bayes-Jeffreys canonical description lengths, this is no longer valid when local constraints are enforced.
-In fact, the difference between these two description lengths diverges as the system size increases.
-This observation cautions against regarding the two approaches as interchangeable when non-equivalence is present and raises the question of whether an NML-optimal prior exists when local constraints are enforced.
-Furthermore, we demonstrated through an example that when local constraints are imposed, the difference between Bayesian description lengths with different priors can grow with the system size.
-This outcome underscores the importance of carefully selecting priors when dealing with an extensive number of constraints.
+In addition, we investigated the relationship between NML-based and Bayesian description lengths.
+We defined NML-optimal priors as those that, when applied in a Bayesian framework, result in description lengths that asymptotically match the NML-based approach.
+While the Jeffreys prior is well known to be NML-optimal for canonical models under a single global constraint, we show that this optimality does not hold when local constraints are imposed.
+Indeed, in such cases, the difference between the corresponding description lengths increases with system size.
+This observation serves as a caution to practitioners, suggesting that the two approaches (NML and Jeffreys priors) should not be treated as interchangeable in the presence of ensemble non-equivalence.
+It also raises the question of whether an NML-optimal prior exists when local constraints are enforced.

+Lastly, we showed that different priors can result in largely different description lengths when local constraints are involved.
+This finding underscores the importance for practitioners of carefully selecting priors, since the choice of prior could greatly impact the accuracy and effectiveness of model selection.